 The National List of Essential Medicines (NLEM), India reflects this thought process.
-Successive editions of the NLEM have included various preparations and strengths of insulin.
-This year's NLEM lists four insulins: soluble, NPH (neutral protamine Hagedorn) premixed insulin and glargine, irrespective of delivery device.
-It is assumed that all strengths (40 IU/mL and 100 IU/mL for human insulin, and 100 $\mu$ /mL for glargine) are included in the essential list.
+Successive editions of the NLEM have included various preparations and strengths of insulin.^{3,4} This year, the NLEM lists four insulins: soluble, NPH (neutral protamine Hagedorn), premixed insulin and glargine, irrespective of delivery device.5 It is assumed that all strengths (40 IU/mL and 100 IU/mL for human insulin, and 100 U/mL for glargine) are included in the essential list.
 The 50:50 premixed insulin preparation is not included in NLEM, though it must be admitted that it is not as commonly prescribed as the 30:70 preparation.

 The addition of insulin glargine in the Indian NLEM is a welcome development.
 This underscores the acceptance of the need to provide safe and effective medication to persons living with diabetes at an affordable cost.
-The updated NLEM highlights India's commitment towards providing world-class treatment to its citizens, and towards ensuring that the noncommunication disease epidemic is addressed aggressively.
-The Indian pharmaceutical industry has contributed immensely to the production of economical and efficient insulin, not only for the domestic, but also for the global market.
-An Indian insulin glargine brand has received a label for interchangeability with originator brands from the United States Food and Drug Administration (US FDA),7 it implies the quality, robustness in clinical data and more importantly "a make in India product to the global need" which addresses two key barriers, i.e., affordable and accessible insulin to all.
+The updated NLEM highlights India's commitment towards providing world-class treatment to its citizens, and ensuring that the noncommunication disease epidemic is addressed aggressively.
+The Indian pharmaceutical industry has contributed immensely to the production of economical and efficient insulin, not only for the domestic, but also for the global market.6 An Indian insulin glargine brand has received a label for interchangeability with originator brands from the United States Food and Drug Administration (US FDA).7

+This implies the quality and robustness in clinical data and more importantly "a Make in India product to meet the global need" which addresses two key barriers, i.e., affordability and accessibility of insulin for all.
 US FDA defines Interchangeable if the biological product "is biosimilar to the reference product" and "can be expected to produce the same clinical result as the reference product in any given patient."
-The 'interchangeable' status can prompt faster and wider uptake of insulin biosimilars and keep the insulin expenditure under control, especially for patients who otherwise practice nonadherence or rationing of lifesaving insulin.
+The interchangeable status can prompt faster and wider uptake of insulin biosimilars and keep the insulin expenditure under control, especially for patients who otherwise practice nonadherence or rationing of lifesaving insulin.